Appdynamics/DotNetPocoRulesFinder/README.md

-# .NET Application Instrumentation Helper
+# .NET POCO Rules Finder

 A Windows application that helps in **detecting classes, methods, and call stacks** of running .NET applications.
 This tool is especially useful when configuring **POCO (Plain Old CLR Object) transactions** in AppDynamics for Windows services or standalone applications that cannot be auto-instrumented.